 We at Nebuli believe in the exact opposite model described above.
 Our Bottom-up approach is where we do not expect markets to make major (if any) changes to their existing systems in order to apply augmented intelligence capabilities.
 This is why we are building AIQ.

-We strongly believe that AIQ's model, combined with our proprietary Augmenter ledger framework and Nebuli's plugin-n-play Augmented Intelligence as a Service (AIaaS) framework will support the 99% of individuals, startups and organisations with the limited resources for building their own teams of emerging technology experts and augmented intelligence capabilities for their needs.
+We strongly believe that AIQ's model, combined with our proprietary Augmenter ledger framework and Nebuli's plugin-n-play Augmented Intelligence as a Service (AIaaS) framework will support the vast majority of individuals, startups and organisations with the limited resources for building their own teams of emerging technology experts and augmented intelligence capabilities for their needs.

 Furthermore, this model opens up the opportunity, as well as flexibility, to plug in other technological capabilities that are not traditionally included within off-the-shelf or generalist AI libraries.
 Indeed, AIQ's ecosystem is designed to facilitate innovation pipelines for all stakeholders and connect members and participants with each other and with larger corporations and institutions.
 This is why we refer to our approach as augmented intelligence.